-Highlights of the positive scoping study for the Bécancour Project, announced on August 9, 2023, are summarized in Section 6 of this MD&A. The Company signed a memorandum of understanding ("MoU") with Manganese Metal Company ("MMC"), a South African high-purity manganese producer for the supply of 99.9% pure HPEMM, allowing the Bécancour Plant to be fed with this HPEMM and/or with HPEMM from the Chvaletice Project, once operational.
-The MoU could enable the potential supply of high-purity manganese products to the North American market as early as 2027.
+Highlights of the positive scoping study for the Bécancour Project, announced on August 9, 2023, are summarized in Section 5 of this MD&A. The Bécancour Plant is planned to be fed with HPEMM from the Chvaletice Project, once operational.
 The Company also signed a Cooperation Agreement with the Grand Council of the Waban-Aki Nation, a tribal council consisting of the Abenaki Bands of Odanak and Wôlinak, on whose ancestral territory the Bécancour Project would be situated (see Section 5).

-3. Financial and Project Highlights in the Three Months Ended March 31, 2024, and to the Date of this MD&A
+3. Financial and Project Highlights in the Three Months Ended June 30, 2024, and to the Date of this MD&A